Here are some of the questions we are most often asked, and our responses to them…

 Q: Is Cavalier Rescue USA a charity?

 A: Yes, we are a non-profit organization and are registered with the IRS as such.
 Our tax id number is 01-0856114.
-Approximately 96-98% of donations go directly towards the care of the dogs in our program.
+Approximately 95-98% of donations go directly towards the care of the dogs in our program.
 The remaining 2-4% covers things like bookkeeping services, tax preparation, website expenses, insurance, postage, and office supplies.
-For the year 2015, we spent over $350K on the dogs, and our admin costs were slightly under 3%, which is amazingly low, so please know your donations are well spent:).
+For the year 2021, we spent close to $400K on the dogs, and our admin costs were around 5%, which is amazingly low, so please know your donations are well spent:).

 Q: What is Cavalier Rescue USA’s relationship to the original breed club, Cavalier King Charles Spaniel Club, USA (www.ckcsc.org)?